Capstone: A Synthesis of Program Learning Outcomes (Revision 1)

 Step 5 Communication of the Synthesis

 The capstone learning process culminates in a communication of what has been learned.
-For this purpose artifacts from the course are preserved in each student's eportfolio.

 |Assignment 1||Assignment 2||Assignment 3||Assignment 4||Total|